 However, this doesn’t mean that if you can’t get a hold of noodles from Chanthaburi, you’re doomed.
 As long as you go for the rice noodles that are thin and flat, preferably made in Thailand, you’re okay.
 Make sure the noodle strands aren’t round, though, as those are entirely different from Pad Thai noodles.
 These noodles are always flat.

 Some brands use the t-shirt sizing system on their rice noodles: small, medium, large, and extra-large.
 Shown here are dried rice noodles measuring 2 millimeters (S), 3 millimeters (M), 5 millimeters (L), and 9 millimeters (XL) in width.
-I prefer my Pad Thai noodles 3 millimeters wide, but anything under 5 millimeters in width will do.
+Your Pad Thai noodles should be either 3 or 5 millimeters in width.
 You have better chances of achieving noodles that are cooked through yet still retain the much-loved chewiness with narrower noodles.
+(Added 01-12-17: If you use anything wider than 5 millimeters, the soaking method won’t apply; you’ll need to boil them in lots of water like pasta.)

 To prepare dried noodles for Pad Thai, simply soak them in room temperature water until the noodles are pliable yet firm.
 When you bite off a piece, it should be chewable yet feel unpleasant to eat.
 [The soaking time varies depending on the width of the noodles.
 For 3-millimeter-wide noodles, 20-30 minutes of soaking in room temperature water should suffice; for anything wider than that, increase the soaking time accordingly.
 You know the noodles are ready when they’re soft enough for you to twirl them around your fingers without breaking the strands (see picture above).]
 Then drain the noodles well and set them aside.